 How to get to Lanquin

-Lanquin is the main access point to Semuc Champey and while there are a couple of places to stay which are closer, most travelers stay there as there are more accommodation and eating options.
-As Lanquin is rather isolated, getting there isn’t exactly easy and you should factor a full day of travel to get there and another one when you leave.
+Lanquin is the main access point to Semuc Champey.
+While there are a couple of places to stay closer, most travelers stay there because there are more accommodation and eating options.
+As Lanquin is rather isolated, getting there isn’t exactly easy, and you should factor in a full day of travel to get there and another one when you leave.

-Make sure you stock up on motion sickness pills as the road is honestly very bumpy and the ride not comfortable at all – even if you opt for the shuttle.
+Make sure you stock up on motion sickness pills, as the road is honestly very bumpy and the ride is not comfortable at all—even if you opt for the shuttle.
 In fact, I don’t recommend going by chicken bus!

 Below are the main options.